mike-french/triex/README.md

 `dump` returns structure informtion for the node processes and edge transitions in the trie.
-The nodes and edges can be reconstructed into the tree state machine.
-(TODO - GraphViz DOT conversion and rendering).
+The nodes and edges can be reconstructed into the DAG state machine, converted to GraphViz DOT format and optional rendering to a PNG image (if GraphViz is installed).

 The dump traversal starts from the root.
 Each node returns its info, then propagates the `dump` message to _all_ its child processes along outgoing edges (fan-out).